-General Muniruzzaman established the Bangladesh Institute of Peace and Security Studies (BIPSS) in 2007 upon his retirement from the Army.
-BIPSS focuses on the whole spectrum of security issues – traditional, non- traditional and transnational security issues.
+Upon his retirement 2007, General Muniruzzaman established Bangladesh Institute of Peace and Security Studies (BIPSS) and currently serves as its President and Chief Executive Officer.
+BIPSS focuses on the whole spectrum of traditional, non- traditional and transnational security issues.
 He also worked as an Advisor to Ericsson and Business Software Alliance (BSA).

 General Muniruzzaman is also the current Chairman of the Global Military Advisory Council on Climate Change (GMACCC), a global advisory body of over 30 serving and retired General and Flag officers drawn from all continents.
 He is also an advisor on Climate Change and Energy Security at the G-20 consultative Process.
 He is a frequent speaker on international security and policy issues in the international conference and lecture circuit.
-He has spoken at a number of major international conferences across the world including IISS Asia Security Summit, Global Strategic Review, World Security Conference among others.
-Most recently he attended the Central and South Asia summit on Countering Violent Extremism in Astana, Kazakhstan.
+He has spoken at a number of major international conferences across the world including IISS Asia Security Summit Shangri La Dialogue, Global Strategic Review, World Security Conference, Moscow Security Conference, Planetary Security Conference in the Hauge and Xiangshan Forum among others.
 He has also been a resource person in a number of conferences on HADR issues organised by the United States Pacific Command.
 He sits on the board of the Council for Asian Transnational Threats Research (CATR).
 He was also selected to be a part of the core group for the formation of United Nations World Security University.
 In 2011 he was a Visiting Senior Fellow at the Peace Research Institute of Oslo (PRIO) and concluded a visiting fellowship with the S. Rajaratnam School of International Studies (RSIS), Singapore in January 2017.
 He has also briefed the United Nations Security Council on the Security Implications of Sea Level Rise.
 General Muniruzzaman frequently appears on local and international media on issues related to South Asian security.
 He has been leading BIPSS’ efforts in studying the implications of the Indo Pacific strategy for Bangladesh.